twilio/voice-quickstart-android/Docs/new-features-3.0.md

 call = Voice.connect(context, connectOptions, listener);
 ```

-These will arrive as either POST parameters or URL query parameters, depending on which HTTP method you configured for your TwiML app in the [console](https://www.twilio.com/console/voice/twiml/apps).
+These will arrive as either POST parameters or URL query parameters, depending on which HTTP method you configured for your TwiML Server Application in the [console](https://www.twilio.com/console/voice/twiml/apps).

 Once available on your TwiML Server Application you can use them to populate your TwiML response as described in the next section.